NicholasStambaugh/React-IT-Quiz/README.md

 # Overview

-This is a quiz created for MiCareerQuest to showcase front-end web design to high school aged students.
+This is a quiz created for MiCareerQuest to showcase React and front-end web design to high school aged students.

 # Getting Started with Create React App